jumpnow/jumpnowtek-site/_posts/2018-12-19-linux-arm-shellcode-part1.md

 tags: [linux, arm, shellcode, assembly]
 ---

-## Linux Arm Shellcode - Part 1 - Syscalls

-The goal of these posts is to gain enough arm assembly knowledge that we can start writing [shellcode][shellcode] that exploits the stack and eventually move into return-to-libc/rop code exploits.

-The assumption is that you have some familiarity with systems programing on Linux using C.

-The approach will be to present some examples and then dissect them, letting the explanations for the actual assembly instructions come out on their own.
+I was interested in learn about writing Linux ARM [shellcode][shellcode] and this series of posts are my notes.

+Some familiarity with Linux systems programing is assumed, but not necessarily any ARM assembly knowledge.

+I am using a variety of Raspberry Pis, BeagleBones and Wandboards as the target systems.

 ### Hello World